How To Make a Curtain Rod Shelf Combo

 It needed drapes.
-And I was able to dig some that made me excited from my stash in the attic.
-They’re a basketweave texture that will infuse some that boho energy I’m feeling lately.
+And I was able to dig some up that made me excited from my stash in the attic.
+They’re a basketweave texture that will infuse some of that boho energy I’m feeling lately.

 But I realized that wasn’t enough.
 I decided that I wanted to frame the window with a shelf that I could use to incorporate some cute decor and some greenery.
 Perfect for my goal to infuse more green into the house collectively.